Ford Expedition owners have reported 18 problems related to transfer case (under the power train category).

 See all problems of the 2002 Ford Expedition.

 the dealer has since fixed the 4-wheel drive.
-This issue happened on Saturday, December 1, 2007.

 See all problems of the 2005 Ford Expedition.

 The contact owns a 2001 Ford Expedition.
 The contact heard an unfamiliar noise while driving the vehicle.
 He took the vehicle to the dealer and was informed that the transfer case needed to be replaced.
 The dealer made the repair, but three days later the vehicle failed to drive in reverse.
 The contact returned to the dealer and was informed that the transmission needed to be replaced.
 The speed was unknown.
 The current mileage was 105,000 and failure mileage was 58,000.

 When the car is hot it automatically shifts into 4 wheel drive.
 Ford is aware of the problem and sent an advisory to dealership shops.
 They advised this is problem and must replace the 4 wheel drive motor which is at a cost of 525.
 00. Then and only then if that doesn't fix it you have to replace 2 other switches which then costs an additional 600-800.
 00. I would like to find out why this is not considered a recall by Ford since this is a very dangerous issue should the 4 wheel drive kick in while driving on the highway the wheels would lock up and all people in the car would be killed.
 I have file a complaint with Ford and they advised there is nothing they can do about it since the car is a 1999.
 According to our Ford dealership this can happen in 1999 through 2002 Ford Expeditions, explorers and excursions as well as there f series trucks.

 See all problems of the 1999 Ford Expedition.